Icecream Hands: 1999–2003: Sweeter Than the Radio and Broken UFO

-2004-2006: hiatus
+2004–2006: Hiatus

 In 2004, Rubber Records released a 2×CD greatest hits collection, You Can Ride My Bike: The Best of the Icecream Hands.

 While on hiatus, Jenkins pursued his solo career to release two albums, Bungalow (2004) and The City Gates (2005) on Parole Records.

-2007-present: occasional reformation and solo careers
+2007–present: Occasional reformations and solo careers

 Icecream Hands briefly reunited for The Good China, released in 2007 on the independent label Dust Devil Music.
 Jenkins returned to his solo work and released Blue Atlas on Dust Devil Music in 2008.
 Robertson (as "Doug Root") joined Melbourne-based alternative rock group Root! in 2008, he had guested on their debut album, Root!
 (2007).
 They released a second album, Get Up Yourself in 2009.
 Smiley also briefly joined ROOT as Smiley Root and recorded Surface Paradise with them before moving to his next project Buff Uncle.
 As from January 2010, Goodwin and Smiley performed briefly as a duo, Buff Uncle.

 In early 2019, the band reformed for a tour commemorating the 20th anniversary of the release of "Sweeter Than The Radio".
 On August 21, 2020, they released No Weapon But Love, their first album in 13 years.
 Due to COVID-19 lockdowns, the band were unable to perform an album launch until January 2021, when they played at the Northcote Social in Melbourne.